Ian Holloway: Personal life

 We still feel that we're lucky.
 Yes, our children have a severe disability, but it's an invisible disability and in every other way, they're perfect, and so we're thankful for that.
 To experience the sheer trust and love of a deaf child is amazing.
 The girls' deafness has touched and enhanced our lives.
 We're better people because of it.

 During the gap between leaving Leicester and his appointment as Blackpool manager, Holloway became involved with the self-sufficiency movement, acquiring a brood of chickens and learning sufficient carpentry to build what he described as "Orpington Manor".
 When he moved north after taking over at Blackpool, the family brought with them their 33 chickens, three horses, two dogs and two ducks.
 After they settled into their home near Pendle Hill, Blackpool's groundsman, Stan Raby, gave them seven turkeys.

-On 20 October 2020, during the post-match interview Holloway revealed that that day had been "one of the worst days of my life".
-He revealed that he'd learnt of the suicide of one of his best friends earlier in the day.
+On 20 October 2020, during a post-match interview, Holloway said that the day had been "one of the worst days of my life".
+He said that he had learnt of the suicide of one of his best friends earlier in the day.

 "One of my best mates killed himself, and it really just puts all of this nonsense in its place to be honest.
 I feel for his family, I feel for his wife and his children.
 It's just absolutely soul destroying.
 If you looked at him, you'd never think he'd do anything like that."

-Members of 'The Fishy', A Grimsby Town fan forum, started a fundraiser to raise money in support of Holloway, in a show of loyal support for him.
-The fundraiser had donations from all across the globe, as well as many donations from supporters of clubs that he had previously managed.
+Members of The Fishy, a Grimsby Town fan forum, started a fundraiser to raise money in support of Holloway, in a show of loyal support for him.
+The fundraiser had donations from across the world, as well as many donations from supporters of clubs that he had previously managed.
 The final total raised was £6,686.85, of which Holloway donated it to two charities suggested by the family of his friend.